epogrebnyak/product-topics/README.md

 Excercises:

 - prioritize core and additional competences for a PM
-- link competences to project pipeline
+- link competences to product workflow
-- use a selected competence model to prioritise what is most useful for a product management job, based on your experience
+- use a selected competence model to prioritise what is more useful for a product management job, based on your experience or relevant to you personally.

 ### 2.5.
 How to develop the PM skills?